 Glucagon is a medicine that’s different from insulin.
 It’s used to treat severe low blood sugar (hypoglycemia).
-Glucagon works by telling your body to release sugar into the bloodstream to bring the blood sugar level back up.
+Glucagon works by telling your body to release sugar (glucose) into the bloodstream to bring the blood sugar level back up.

 A key to managing an episode of severe low blood sugar (hypoglycemia) is to be prepared.
 If not treated quickly, mild or moderate low blood sugar can become severe.

 Severe low blood sugar is very serious.
 If it happens, loss of consciousness may occur and you may be physically unable to eat or drink a rapid-acting source of sugar (glucose).
 If you need a Glucagon shot, a family member, friend, or another adult will need to be ready to give it to you.

 Make sure that your relatives and close friends know that if you become unconscious, medical assistance must always be sought.
 If you are unconscious, Glucagon can be given to you while awaiting medical assistance.

 Warning: You may be in a coma from severe hyperglycemia (high blood glucose) rather than hypoglycemia.
 In such a case, you will not respond to Glucagon and will require immediate medical attention.

 Make sure you always have a Glucagon emergency kit with your other diabetes supplies when you’re away from home.
 It’s important to have more than one kit and consider keeping one at school, at work, with close relatives, and in places where you or your child spends a lot of time.
 Close friends, co-workers, family members, school nurses, and coaches should know where your kits are and how to use them.